Thousands march in Mexico to demand respect, reject Trump

 The marchers protested Trump's plans for a border wall and increased deportations of migrants.
 Trump has also pressured U.S. corporations to provide jobs in the United States, not Mexico.

-Paulina Arteaga carried a placard in English proclaiming: "We love Americans, we hate racism."
+Paulina Ortega carried a placard in English proclaiming: "We love Americans, we hate racism."

 "This is a march for dignity," she said.